abridged/collabland-dev/docs/common-reference-docs/3-configuring-rules.md

 TGRs are the rules that the wallet assets will be checked against by Collab.Land.
 The API will return `true/false` for each rule to indicate if the wallet address fulfils the defined rules or not.

-For setting up the Token Gating Rules and sending it in the API request, below are the fields you need to input along with example:

 ## Define Token Gating Rules

 Token Gating Rules (TGRs) are schemas that describe the required tokens.
-TGRs usually include token information such as `chain id`, `contract address`, `token types`, `metadata`, etc. The following is an example TGR that requires at least one NFT of contract address `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d` on mainnet.
+They usually include  informations about the token such as `chain id`, `contract address`, `token types`, `metadata`, etc. The following is an example TGR that require at least one NFT of contract address `0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d` on mainnet.

 ```json
 "rules": [